Afonso VI of Portugal: Reign

 He succeeded his father, John IV, in 1656 at the age of thirteen.
 His mother, Luisa de Guzmán, was named regent in his father's will.

 Luisa's regency continued even after Afonso came of age because he was considered mentally unfit for governing.
 In addition to lacking intellect, the king exhibited wild and disruptive behavior.
 In 1662, after Afonso terrorized Lisbon at night alongside his favorites, Luisa and her council responded by banishing some of the king's companions that were associated with the raids.
 Angered, Afonso took power with the help of Castelo Melhor and Luisa's regency came to an end.
 She subsequently retired to a convent, where she died in 1666.

 Afonso appointed Castelo Melhor as his private secretary (escrivão da puridade).
 He proved to be a competent minister.
 His astute military organization and sensible general appointments resulted in decisive military victories over the Spanish at Elvas (14 January 1659), Ameixial (8 June 1663) and Montes Claros (17 June 1665), culminating in the final Spanish recognition of sovereignty of Portugal's new ruling dynasty, the House of Braganza, on 13 February 1668 in the Treaty of Lisbon.

 Colonial affairs

 Colonial affairs saw the Dutch conquest of Jaffna, Portugal's last colony in Portuguese Ceylon (1658), and the cession of Bombay and Tangier to England (23 June 1661) as dowry for Afonso's sister, Infanta Catherine of Braganza, who had married King Charles II of England.

 Marriage

-Melhor successfully arranged for Afonso to marry Maria Francisca of Savoy, a relative of the Duke of Savoy, in 1666, but the marriage was short-lived.
-Maria Francisca filed for an annulment in 1667 based on the impotence of the king.
-The church granted her the annulment, and she married Afonso's brother, Peter II, Duke of Beja.